ivanj-0/MEDBOT/README.md

 # Rasa Chatbot Project Setup Guide

 This guide will help you set up and run a Rasa chatbot project with a Spacy language model.
 The chatbot will be deployed using Rasa's API and actions server.
+[Here's a demo](https://drive.google.com/file/d/1-zcT3Cy3ozCGnyZG45OiW0ra3AT8h7H1/view?usp=sharing).
 Follow the steps below to get started:

 ## Prerequisites